Skip to main content

 Hays190

-Harris felt the sharpest impact, accounting for 31% of all affected workers with 440 workers across 4 notices.
+Harris was the epicenter of layoff activity, accounting for 31% of all affected workers with 440 workers across 4 notices.

 CityNoticesWorkers